-Black and white go together like beans and toast – made for each other some would say!
-If you are looking to add an accent colour but don't want to enter a colourful spectrum, black is the hue to choose.
+Black and white go together like beans and toast, and if you are looking to add an accent colour but don't want to enter a colourful spectrum, black is the hue to choose.
 It's understated enough that it won't distract from the minimalist nature of a white colour scheme.

 If you are happy to add black accessories for a more decorative element try adding ticking stripes on a neutral linen background to add a more of a country feel to the look.

 14. Use white as a base for bolder accent colours

 Brilliant white can help to make bold pigments really pop, especially those of primary colours.
 In this white dining room pillar box red chairs and a matching chevron patterned fabric blind add a welcome vibrancy to the decor.